mridoni/gixsql/README.md

 ### Customization of SQLCODE on "no record found"

 The return values for `SQLCODE`, as it is common knowledge, are not standard.
 Many DBMSs, when no data is found (e.g. when trying to fetch after the last row in a cursor has been reached, or when a `SELECT` statements returns no results) supply `100` as a return code when flagging this condition.
-While this behavious is widespread, it is far from being a standard.
+While this behaviour is widespread, it is far from being a standard.
 Oracle, for instance, uses `1403`.
 GixSQL, in this condition, returns a (more standardized) `02000` for `SQLSTATE` and, until v1.0.18, used to return a fixed value of `100` in `SQLCODE`.
-From v1.0.18 onwards, this value is customizable, to conform to the standards used by the combination of your COBOL code and DBMS of choice.
+From v1.0.18 onwards, this value can be customized, to conform to the standards used by the combination of your COBOL code and DBMS of choice.
 A custom code for the "no record found" condition can (actually should) be set in two different places:

 - While preprocessing, by using the `--no-rec-code` option and adding a numeric value (e.g. `--no-rec-code 1403`).
 This instructs the preprocessor to correctly handle the `NOT FOUND` clauses in `EXEC SQL WHENEVER` statements.
 - At runtime, by setting the `GIXSQL_NOREC_CODE` environment variable (e.g. `export GIXSQL_NOREC_CODE=1403` (Linux) or `set GIXSQL_NOREC_CODE=1403` (Windows)